BendyLand/blfmt/README.md

 Eventually, I want to allow the user to specify a known style (Allman, K&R, Stroustrup, etc.).
 (I would obviously also like to fix the broken parts).

-Additionally, I would like to build in functionality for Rust and C++ files; however, since these languages are so complex, they might just be wishful thinking.
+Additionally, I am in the process of adding support for C++ and Rust.
+However, since these languages are so complex, I may only be able to include support for basic structuring and certain constructs, like the positioning of conditionals.

 I actually plan to add support for Python though.
 And Lua support would be a pleasant surprise for everyone;